Breakfast is one of the hardest meals for meal prep.

 Eggs

-- Meal prepped frittata – a foolproof meal prep idea that’s easy to change up.
+- Meal prepped frittata: A foolproof meal prep idea that’s easy to change up; check out our easy baked frittata recipe, which is basically a template.

-- With turkey bacon or regular bacon – bacon is NOT just for the weekends!
+- With turkey bacon or regular bacon.
+You heard it here: bacon is NOT just for the weekends!

-- With leftovers – put an egg on leftovers and call it breakfast.
+- With leftovers: Put an egg on leftovers like quinoa salads or roasted veggies, and call it breakfast.

-- Fried and sunny side up – takes less than 5 minutes in the morning
+- Fried and sunny side up eggs take less than 5 minutes in the morning!

-- With potatoes – have you tried meal prepping potato and veggie hash?
-Trust me on this.
+- With potatoes : Have you tried meal prepping potato and veggie hash?
+Check out this sheet pan breakfast hash and eggs.

 VEGAN IDEAS: scrambled tofu, scrambled chickpeas!